The New Mainers Resource Center (NMRC) is a Portland Adult Education program serving immigrants, refugees and employers in the Greater Portland area.

 For more information, please click on NMRC Brochure.

-81% of those who were eligible to work and received career advice found employment.
+93% of those who were eligible to work and receiving case management and career advising found employment.

 NMRC provides advice about the credential evaluation process.
 We also provide services to skilled professionals who need assistance understanding and pursuing the professional licensing process, and have produced a series of licensing guides to help people through the process, as well as a report with a number of findings and recommendations on removing barriers to licensing.